HanZheTing7/ReservelyGithub/README.md

 # RESERVELY

 ## Project Description
 This is a portfolio project showcasing my skills in modern Android development.
-The application demonstrates the use of a clean architecture and integrates with several key third-party services to deliver a robust and feature-rich user experience.
+The application integrates with several key third-party services to deliver a robust and feature-rich user experience.
 It's built with Kotlin, Jetpack Compose, and a MVVM architectural pattern.

 ## Features
 User Authentication: Secure user registration and login using Firebase Authentication.